How to deal with absenteeism in the workplace

 6 Top tips to reduce absenteeism in the workplace

-- Return to work meetings are so important; not only do they safeguard the business in regard to making sure the employee is fit to return to work, but they also give the manager the opportunity to discuss the employee’s absence levels.
+- Return to work meetings are so important.
+Not only do they safeguard the business in regard to making sure the employee is fit to return to work, but they also give the manager the opportunity to discuss the employee’s absence levels.
 By keeping detailed records of these meetings, you may notice certain patterns emerging.
 These meetings can act as a deterrent by demonstrating to employees that you are monitoring their absence and taking it seriously

 - Accommodating and putting in place flexible working patterns and remote working has been shown to reduce absence levels.
 Having a good work life balance is important for your teams’ health and wellbeing

-- If you have an employee who has an underlying medical condition, then a referral to Occupational Health to understand what adjustments can be put in place can be really helpful.
+- Make adjustments.
+If you have an employee who has an underlying medical condition, then a referral to Occupational Health to understand what adjustments can be put in place can be really helpful.
 If the employee is protected under the Equality Act, then you have a responsibility to put adjustments in place to support them in the workplace.
 These adjustments may contribute to an improvement in the employee’s absence level

 If you need any further help or support in how to deal with absenteeism in the workplace, please get in touch for your free half an hour consultation.